Church Safety Statement

 However, you still have a ‘duty of care’ to protect others from danger.
 In such circumstances where there is an accident and a claim results, you may need to show that you have taken this seriously.

 Here, simple evidence briefly outlining how health and safety is managed or the safety checks that you make could help defend a claim.
-However, this paperwork should not be confused with preparing a written safety Statement where you are an employer.
+However, this paperwork should not be confused with preparing a written Safety Statement where you are an employer.
 This documentation is not the same.

 What needs to be included in the Safety Statement?